We Will Franchise Your Business

 Franchise Documents: Can I Just Switch Out My Name?

-Recently, a business owner contacted us and revealed that he had obtained his competitor’s franchise documents (though he didn’t say how).
-He had a question he wanted to ask about “copying your competitor”.
+Recently, a business owner contacted us about how to franchise his business and revealed that he had obtained his competitor’s franchise documents (though he didn’t say how).
+He had a question he wanted to ask about “copying your competitor” and simply switching out name in the franchise documents.
 Here’s how the conversation started out:

 “I found an old version of my competitor’s franchise documents.
 My business is virtually the same.
 They’re an (ABC) company; I’m an (ABC) company!
 We really do the same thing!
 So can I just copy my competitor’s franchise documents for my own purposes by just switching out their company name for mine and be done?”

 Okay, we KNOW that this thought has crossed the minds of MANY of you who are thinking about franchising.
-And we can understand the temptation: the idea that you can do it yourself and avoid paying someone else to handle the franchising process (see “How to Turn Your Business into a Franchise with Expert Guidance Rather than Doing it Yourself“).
-Copying your competitor’s franchise documents sounds like an easy shortcut, but this kind of shortcut is really not a shortcut at all and will very likely come back to bite you in the long run!
+And we can understand the temptation: the idea that you can do it yourself and avoid paying someone else to handle the franchising process.
+Plus with everything out there on the internet it is hard to know who to trust without any scams.
+Copying your competitor’s franchise documents and simply switching out the name sounds like an easy shortcut, but this kind of shortcut is really not a shortcut at all and will very likely come back to bite you in the long run!

 So embrace the uniqueness of your business and do things right from the beginning.
 Drop the copycat urge!
-At The Franchise Maker we will help discover all your secret formulas and your unique methods and techniques in order to create a customized franchise program for your business (for more on this topic you can read “A Custom Approach to Franchising Your Business”).
-You can call us directly at 1-877-615-5177 or simply send us your information.
-We will be happy to answer any questions you have about our custom franchise development process and ultimately determine if franchising your business makes sense for you.
+At The Franchise Maker we will help discover all your secret formulas, unique methods and techniques in order to create a unique franchise program that reflects your business (for more on this topic you can read “A Custom Approach to Franchising Your Business”).
+We encourage you to call us directly at 1-877-615-5177.
+We will be happy to answer any questions you have about franchise development process and ultimately determine if franchising makes sense for you.